Madghostek/hl-bsp-viewer/README.md

 LBM and drag - rotate camera
 AWSD - move around
 QE - look to left/right
-up/down arrow - move up down (camera is sometimes non-intuitive) ctrl+r - reset to origin ctrl-g - teleport to location (you need to run the script from some kind of console for that)
+up/down arrow - move up down
+ctrl+r - reset to origin
+ctrl-g - teleport to location (you need to run the script from some kind of console for that)